By ADAM GELLER and DAVID RISING

 Spain registered a record one-day increase of nearly 6,600 new infections and a leap of about 500 in the death toll to almost 2,700.

-Close to 400,000 people worldwide have been infected and more than 17,000 have died, according to a running tally kept by Johns Hopkins University.
+Nearly 400,000 people worldwide have been infected by the coronavirus and more than 17,000 have died, according to a running tally kept by Johns Hopkins University.

 In a distinct shift in the crisis, some 85% of new infections are coming from Europe and the United States.
 In fact, Chinese authorities said they would finally end the two-month lockdown in hard-hit Hubei province, where the outbreak first began.